Forest pathology is the study of tree diseases.

 - It also emphasizes that disease and pathogen are not the same thing.
 This may seem obvious to you.
 That’s good.
 Spread the word.

 A pathogen is an agent that causes disease (“path”-“gen”, literally disease-generator).
 It can be living (fungus) or non-living (pollutant).
 In common parlance, it is often used just to mean living agents.
-The term doesn’t really apply to deficiencies.
+The term doesn’t really apply well to deficiencies.
 Here are the main kinds of biotic pathogens:

 - flowering plants